Skip to content

 openclaw config set plugins.entries.openviking.config.apiKey "<user-api-key>"

-openclaw config set plugins.entries.openviking.config.agentId "<agent-id>"
+openclaw config set plugins.entries.openviking.config.peer_role assistant

 Characteristics of this model: